Free Flow Dance Theatre Company 2019

 Joyce McBeth, Chair

-Joyce has been a member of the Free Flow Modern Dance class since 2015 and also participated in Free Flow Dance Theatre’s 20th anniversary celebrations as a member of the chorus for the piece System Override.
+Joyce has been taking modern dance with Jackie since 2015 and participated in Free Flow Dance Theatre’s 20th-anniversary celebrations as a member of the chorus for the piece System Override.
+She has served on the Free Flow board of directors since 2016.
 Prior to studying modern with Jackie, Joyce took highland dance for three years in Vancouver in the late 90s (peaking with her silver medal test for sword dance!).
-Joyce is a geoscientist in her day job, and she also serves on the organizing committee for the Saskatoon Regional Science Fair.
-Aside from science and dance, Joyce’s other passion in life is practicing and competing in doggie agility with her canine companion Kira.
+Aside from dance, Joyce spends her days preoccupied with rock-related matters and teaching.

 Janet French, Secretary

 Janet is a provincial affairs reporter at CBC Edmonton, where she keeps a close eye on Alberta politics.
 Originally from Edmonton, with stints in Halifax, Toronto, and Vancouver, Janet spent 11 years in Saskatoon, where she reported for The StarPhoenix and took classes at the Free Flow Dance Centre.
 Janet began dancing at age 4 when she started ballet lessons and sported an unforgettable poodle costume.
 This led to decades of traditional and contemporary dance classes.
 Her foray into journalism began more than 20 years ago when a classmate asked her to write a review of a dance show for the Dalhousie Gazette.
 She’s proud to support a local arts organization that’s full of creative surprises and makes contemporary dance accessible to so many folks.